grigala/grigala.github.io/_posts/2022-04-02-wireguard-on-truenas-scale.md

 <details>
   <summary style="font-family: 'Playfair Display'">
-  As the weather kinda decided to ruin my plans during the god damn mid-spring, I decided to make myself cozy and tinker with my <b>90 TB</b> TrueNAS SCALE system.
+  As the weather kinda decided to ruin my plans for today during the god damn mid-spring, I decided to make myself cozy and tinker with my <b>90 TB</b> TrueNAS SCALE system.

   </summary>